P-p-H-d/mlib/README.md

 However, in case of capacity increased, all the nodes of the tree may move in memory to accommodate the new need.
 You may also request to reserve more capacity to avoid moving the items, and disable this auto-expand feature (in which a `MEMORY_FAILURE` is raised).

-There are several way to iterate over this container:
+There are several ways to iterate over this container:

 * Scan all nodes: first the parent then the children (pre-order walk).
 * Scan all nodes: first the children then the parent (post-order walk).